The Families Learning Conference is coming to Dallas October 19-21!

 This strand is specifically dedicated to parents who are committed to making their schools, communities, health care providers, nonprofit organizations, and other entities more responsive to and supportive of children and families.
 NCFL welcomes the submission of proposals that feature inclusive and informative practices for parent leaders.
 The most impacted community members—parents—should be the key informers of policy and programming practices at all levels of decision making.
 When parents shift from engagement into leadership and are positioned in decision-making roles, programs have proven to yield better outcomes.
 Suggested topics for this strand include parent advocacy, shared leadership, language inclusive practices, community outreach planning, power and asset mapping, and strategies for parents to engage other parents.

 Sessions that focus on current topics of educational research and policy have long been an integral part of NCFL’s national conference.
 NCFL welcomes the submissions of proposals that feature the outcomes of research-based program studies and outside evaluations of family programs, particularly programs with a two-generation focus such as family literacy or family learning.
 In addition, research studies that connect directly to any of the conference content strands are strongly encouraged.
 These include: Adult Education, Early Childhood Education, Funding and Sustainability, Library, K-12 Education, and Parent Leadership.
 Policy presentations that also make these direct connections to the conference strands are encouraged.

 1000+ attendees located across the US and abroad

-Share what works in your community and with the families and students you serve, while bringing awareness to your organization.
+Share best practices from your community while highlighting your organization to a national audience.
 Apply to become a Families Learning Conference presenter!